jecorrea-cloud/fetch_points_app/README.md

 # Fetch Points App

 This is a REST API service used to track payers' points.
-This is accomplished through 3 end points which allow the user to check all payers' balances, add transactions for a specific payer and date and spend points.
+This is accomplished through 3 end points which allow the user to check all payers' balances, add transactions for a specific payer and date, and spend the current points.

 ## Setup